Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-01-Tutorial_Of_Python_In_Stanford.md

 As an example, here is an implementation of the classic quicksort algorithm in python:

-this is implemented on python 3.6 of Windows 10
+This tutorial is implemented on python 3.6 of Windows 10

 ```python
 >>> def quicksort(arr) :